itsKXCode/Blazor.DynamicJsInterop/README.md

 }
 ```

-This is how we call it with the normal IJSRuntime
+This is how we call it with the build in IJSRuntime

 ```
 var result = await JsRuntime.InvokeAsync<int>("add", 1, 2);